ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-14 002118](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/06a2daa1-9286-4223-a28d-ea49f3328f44)

-In X_INTERNAL_X adapter options, right-click and select properties, double click Internet Protocol Version 4(TCP/IPv4).
-Change option to "Use the following IP address:" and enter the IP address: 172.16.0.1 and subnet mask as 255.255.255.0
-For DNS, Once AD is installed, it automatically installs DNS.
-So we can enter the same IP Address above 172.16.0.1(Server will use itself as DNS server)
+In X_INTERNAL_X adapter options, right-click and select properties; double-click Internet Protocol Version 4 (TCP/IPv4).
+Change option to "Use the following IP address:" and enter the IP address: 172.16.0.1 and subnet mask as 255.255.255.0 For DNS, once AD is installed, it automatically installs DNS.
+So we can enter the same IP address above, 172.16.0.1 (the server will use itself as a DNS server).

 ![Screenshot 2024-03-14 144551](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/e677ad2f-cbb2-4946-9575-c57785134355)

 6. <b>Name server, establish Active Directory, and create dedicated domain admin account:</b> <br/>

-From server manager, select "Add roles and features".
-Select next x2 and until you see "Select server role".
-Select "Active Directory Domain Services".
-Click add features and continue with installation.
-Select yellow flag from upper right corner and click "Promote this server to a domain controller".
-Select Add a new forest and call it mydomain.com(Keep it simple for lab).
-For password we will use the same "Password1" and disable "Create DNS delegation".
-Click next until installtion is complete, after which the VM will restart.
+From server manager, select "Add roles and features."
+Select next x2 until you see "Select server role."
+Select "Active Directory Domain Services."
+Click Add Features and continue with the installation.
+Select the yellow flag in the upper right corner and click "Promote this server to a domain controller."
+Select Add a New Forest and call it mydomain.com (keep it simple for lab).
+For password we will use the same "Password1" and disable "Create DNS delegation."
+Click next until installation is complete, after which the VM will restart.

 ![Screenshot 2024-03-14 145847](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/9aac421c-8190-4687-bfc7-fa3a8771d0bd)